mrdaviesuk/Windows-External-Manifests/README.md

 ![Resource Hacker Reading Regedit.exe's Manifest](https://github.com/mrdaviesuk/Windows-External-Manifests/blob/769e5d8e8551a57ffb50e51f23f4fdf97ad12672/reshacker-regedit.jpg)

 You can learn more about the fun and exiting world of manifest files, and specifically applciation manifest on [Microsoft's Learn website](https://learn.microsoft.com/en-us/windows/win32/sbscs/application-manifests)

+## Manifest UAC Setting Options

+The choices for /MANIFESTUAC:level are as follows:

+* level='asInvoker': The application runs at the same permission level as the process that started it.
+You can elevate the application to a higher permission level by selecting Run as Administrator.

+* level='highestAvailable': The application runs at the highest permission level that it can.
+If the user who starts the application is a member of the Administrators group, this option is the same as level='requireAdministrator'.
+If the highest available permission level is higher than the level of the opening process, the system prompts for credentials.

+* level='requireAdministrator': The application runs using administrator permissions.
+The user who starts the application must be a member of the Administrators group.
+If the opening process isn't running with administrative permissions, the system prompts for credentials.

 ## Configuring Windows to Use External Application Manifests